Mexicans: Religion

 Mexico has no official religion, but most Mexicans declare themselves Roman Catholic.
 Mexico is often seen as a very observant Catholic society.
 Most Mexicans tend to have opinions that are more in line with Catholic social teaching.
 Mexico has been resistant to Protestant incursion partly because Protestantism in Mexico has long been associated with the United States, which leads to the reinforcement of Catholicism as part of the Mexican identity.

 The Constitution of 1917 imposed limitations on the church and sometimes codified state intrusion into church matters.
 The government does not provide financial contributions to the church, nor does the church participate in public education.
 However, Christmas is a national holiday and every year during Easter and Christmas all schools in Mexico, public and private, send their students on vacation.

-In 1992, Mexico lifted almost all restrictions on the religions, including granting all religious groups legal status, conceding them limited property, and lifting restrictions on the number of priests in the country.
-Until recently, priests did not have the right to vote, and even now they cannot be elected to public office.
+In 1992, Mexico lifted almost all restrictions on religion, including granting all religious groups legal status, conceding them limited property, and lifting restrictions on the number of priests in the country.